 15. Lunkarya Guinea Pig

-Lunkarya nicknamed as Lunk is a long haired guinea pig breed.
+Lunkarya nicknamed Lunk is a long haired guinea pig breed.
 They have very thick and long curly hair which usually looks messy.

 They are really curious, pretty and loving, they love to play and being held.